tlswg/tls13-spec/draft-ietf-tls-tls13.md

 application_data, and alert respectively) but are protected under different keys.
-After receiving the server's Finished message, if the server has accepted early data, an EndOfEarlyData message will be sent to indicate key change.
+After receiving the server's Finished message, if the server has accepted early data, an EndOfEarlyData message will be sent to indicate the key change.
 This message will be encrypted with the 0-RTT traffic keys.

 A server which receives an "early_data" extension